marcellomontemagno/marcellomontemagno.github.io/_posts/2017-03-19-A-concise-summary-about-promises.md

 running the previous example will in fact log:

     executing p1
-    promises throw:6 I'm executed the exception has been swallowed
+    I'm executed the exception has been swallowed

 Exceptions/rejections can be handled in a single catch block and handling them may change the resolution flow